ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *   UNREF_FILES
-    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the ini file, but it is recommended that they be the same.
+    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the ini file, but I'd recommended that they, in fact, be the same.

 *   UNREF_FILES
-    To shorten the list of unreferenced items, the IGNORED_OBJECTS section can be used to list items that are to be ignored by the utility.
-    The goal should be to produce a report with no unreferenced files found.
+    Your goal should be to produce a report with no unreferenced files found.
     That is an easy result to interpret.
 If a file is added to the media folder but not added to the RM database, it will show up here.

+    However, there may be files and folders of files that you want to store near your media files, but are not actually referred to by the database.

+    To shorten the list of unreferenced items, the IGNORED_OBJECTS section can be used to list items that are to be ignored by the utility when listing unreferenced files within the SEARCH_ROOT_FLDR_PATH folder.

     If a file is in the media folder but is intentionally not referenced by RM, add it to the IGNORED_OBEJECTS section.
 That prevents it from showing up in the report and confusing interpretation.

-*   UNREF_FILES
+*   IGNORED_OBEJECTS

-    Only file names and folder names may be added to the IGNORED_OBJECTS list.
+    FILES
+    Add file names that should not be reported as being unreferenced.
+    One name per line.
+Indented with at least one space character.
+    No paths, just file names.
+    All files with this name are ignored no matter where they are within the SEARCH_ROOT_FLDR_PATH folder

+    FOLDERS
+    Add folder names whose entire contents should not be reported as being unreferenced.
+    One name per line.
+Indented with at least one space character.
+    No paths, just folder names.
+    All folders with this name have their contents ignored no matter where they are within the SEARCH_ROOT_FLDR_PATH folder

     I suggest that you organize your file and folders so that ignored folders all have the same name, even though there may be many of them in different locations in the media folder.